-Most current global atmospheric general circulation models (AGCMs) use one of a variety of bulk mass flux parameterisations for convection (e.g. Tiedtke, 1989; Kain and Fritsch, 1990; Bechtold et al., 2001).
+Kain and Fritsch, 1990; Bechtold et al., 2001).
 With a suitable closure, these provide a computationally efficient way of representing convective clouds in terms of the total updraught and downdraught mass fluxes in a grid column given the resolved-scale thermodynamic profile.
-However, neither the vertical velocity nor the horizontal area of these updraughts and downdraughts is represented; nor is the heterogeneous nature of convective clouds at the grid scale.
+However, neither the vertical velocity nor the horizontal area of these updraughts and downdraughts is represented, nor is the heterogeneous nature of convective clouds at the grid scale.
 This makes the representation of aerosol activation, ice nucleation and size-resolved microphysics problematic, although there have been limited attempts to include them in parameterisations of this type.
 However, these are precisely the processes through which atmospheric aerosol may exert many of its effects on the development of convective clouds (Lohmann and Feichter, 2005; Rosenfeld et al., 2008).

-There are alternatives to the bulk mass flux approach, however.
-In superparameterisation (Grabowski, 2001; Khairoutdinov and Randall, 2001), a cloud-resolving model (CRM, typically 2D) is coupled to each column of the AGCM.
-This is an effective approach allowing for explicit representation of many aspects of convective cloud, but currently too computationally expensive for long climate simulations.
-Donner (1993) and Donner et al. (2001) emphasise cloud and mesoscale structures rather than mass fluxes, allowing cloud-system development and microphysics to be represented more precisely, but the semi-empirical nature of certain aspects may limit the generality of these schemes.
+There are alternatives to the bulk mass-flux approach, however.
+In super-parameterisation (Grabowski, 2001; Khairoutdinov and Randall, 2001), a cloud-resolving model (CRM, typically 2-D) is coupled to each column of the AGCM.
+This is an effective approach, allowing for explicit representation of many aspects of convective cloud, but currently too computationally expensive for long climate simulations.
+Donner (1993) and Donner et al. (2001) emphasise cloud and mesoscale structures rather than mass fluxes, allowing cloud system development and microphysics to be represented more precisely, but the semi-empirical nature of certain aspects may limit the generality of these schemes.

-As another alternative to the bulk mass flux approach, spectral parameterisations have also been around for several decades, mostly based on Arakawa and Schubert (1974).
+As another alternative to the bulk mass-flux approach, spectral parameterisations have also been around for several decades, mostly based on Arakawa and Schubert (1974).
 Rather than a homogeneous field of average convective updraughts, these represent a range of different updraught/cloud types each with its own properties, typically defined by their fractional entrainment rates.
-While most parameterisations of this type prescribe the cloud spectrum empirically, the Convective Cloud Field Model (CCFM; Nober and Graf, 2005; Wagner and Graf, 2010) predicts the spectrum based on the competitive interactions between different cloud types.
-Coupled with an explicit entraining

-60 plume model for each cloud type, this provides a promising setup in which to investigate the effects of convective microphysics at the global scale.
+In the original derivation, the interaction kernel between cloud types is calculated dynamically based on the bulk dynamic and thermodynamic behaviour of the cloud ensemble; simpler implementations may prescribe the cloud spectrum empirically.
+The Convective Cloud Field Model (CCFM; Nober and Graf, 2005; Wagner and Graf, 2010) couples the dynamical system approach to the cloud spectrum with an explicit entraining plume model with embedded microphysics for each cloud type to predict the spectrum based on the competitive interactions between different cloud types.
+This provides a promising setup in which to investigate the effects of convective microphysics at the global scale.

 So far, CCFM has been evaluated in a single-column model (Wagner and Graf, 2010) and an earlier version was evaluated in a regional model (Graf and Yang, 2007).
-In this paper, we describe CCFM as it is currently implemented as an extension to the ECHAM-HAMMOZ global model, including the addition of a sub-cloud dry convection treatment for triggering and determination of cloud-base properties.
-We then present an evaluation of its behaviour in the global model, with particular focus on the spatiotemporal distribution of clouds and precipitation.
+In this paper, we describe CCFM as it is currently implemented as an extension to the ECHAM-HAMMOZ global model, including the addition of a subcloud dry convection treatment for triggering and determination of cloud-base properties.
+We then present an evaluation of its behaviour in the global model, with particular focus on the spatio-temporal distribution of clouds and precipitation.